-After extensive arms-length negotiations, prior to the Petition Date, the Debtor executed numerous restructuring support agreements (each, a "Restructuring Support Agreement", and collectively the "Restructuring Support Agreements") with the Supporting Creditors, which were approved by the Court on October 1, 2021.
+After extensive arms-length negotiations, prior to the Petition Date, the Debtor executed numerous restructuring support agreements (each, a "Restructuring Support Agreement") with the Supporting Creditors, which were approved by the Bankruptcy Court on October 1, 2021.
 The Restructuring Support Agreements form the backbone and framework for the Plan.